tdulcet/Benchmarking-Tool/README.md

                         Export the timing summary statistics as CSV to the given FILE.
     -j <FILE>       Export JSON
                         Export the timing summary statistics and timings of individual runs as JSON to the given FILE.
+    -n <NAME>       Command-name
+                        Give a meaningful name to a command.
     -h              Display this help and exit
     -v              Output version information and exit